 If you develop diarrhoea, be sure to drink plenty of fluids, preferably an oral rehydration solution containing salt and sugar.
 A few loose stools don’t require treatment but, if you start having more than four or five stools a day, you should start taking an antibiotic (usually a quinolone drug) and an antidiarrhoeal agent (such as loperamide).
 If diarrhoea is bloody, persists for more than 72 hours, or is accompanied by fever, shaking chills or severe abdominal pain you should seek medical attention.

-Many locals don’t drink the tap water and we recommend that you follow their lead.
-If you do decide to risk the local water, the safest places to do so are in Israel and Turkey.
-Don’t even think of drinking from the tap in Egypt, Iran, the Palestinian Territories or Lebanon.
-Cheap bottled water is readily available throughout the region.
+Many locals don’t drink the tap water, and we recommend that you follow their lead.
+If you do decide to risk the local water, the safest places to do so are in Israel, Turkey and the Gulf countries.
+Don’t even think of drinking from the tap in Egypt, the Palestinian Territories or Lebanon.
+Cheap bottled water is readily available throughout the region, though consider the impact on the environment.

 Travelling with Children